-For Native Heritage Month, our community partners share how they are creating educational opportunities that place Native students at the center.
+Honoring Native Heritage Month, our community partners share how they are empowering Native students to take charge of their future through education.

 As we celebrate Native Heritage month this November, we spoke to three Teach For America partners who are among those leading the movement toward educational sovereignty within Native communities.
 They shared their thoughts on how they are working to provide more Native students with access to a quality education—one that affirms their identities and leads to opportunities for college, career, and a chance to invest back into their community.

 Ninety percent of Native students attend public schools, and many of them live and attend school in urban centers located away from tribal lands, according to the National Congress of American Indians.
 Yet Native students make up only 1 percent of the overall student population in public schools, and their representation in classrooms and on campuses remains marginal.
 Many Native students report feeling invisible and don’t see their identities, cultures, and languages reflected in their teachers, textbooks, and school activities.

 Phil Gover (Pawnee/Comanche/Paiute) remembers how it felt to not be “seen” from his own experience attending school in Reno, Nevada.
 Early on in his career as a college recruiter, he visited the Native American Community Academy, a school entirely devoted to the needs of Navajo students living in Albuquerque, New Mexico.
 It completely transformed his worldview about what is possible.

 “I had never been to a place where kids who looked like me had a learning environment designed specifically for them,” Phil says.